 9. Don’t try getting it on with anyone while your cockapoo is in the room.
 It’s pointless.
 You’ll feel their beady eyes on you the entire time, or they’ll howl for help (because you’re being attacked, of course).

-10. Dogs aren’t quiet when they sleep.
+10. Dogs aren’t quiet when they sleepis your cockapoo barking in their sleep?.
 In fact, they jibber and jabber more than some humans do when they’re in la-la land.

 11. Same goes for snoring.